 Tuesday, June 3, 2025

-The lawn just to the right of the main entrance to Thoreau School is in bad shape.
 It's about 20% bare soil, with many weeds plus several immense ant hills.
-It's unsightly, plus a health hazard as a source of dust.
+It's unsightly, plus a source of unhealthy dust.
 It's been this way for at least 10 years.

 The lawn is unlikely to improve due to multiple stresses:

-• High foot traffic
+• Foot traffic

 • Dry summer conditions, no watering

-• Nearly 100 % shade all day
+• Nearly 100 % shade all day during summer

 Thoreau's Gardens Help Improve Student Performance